- Email me

 My guest this week says she discovers characters through songs – from the outline of their stance to the troubled depths in their souls.
 For her, this is when the book comes alive and she understands what pulls the characters together – and what will drive them apart.
 Certain songs became the mental habitats for particular scenes and she played them over and over until she had understood them fully.
 Her name is Adrienne Thompson and she describes her books as inspirational fiction with a twist – and she’s on the Red Blog with her Undercover Soundtrack.

-adrienne, Adrienne Thompson, authors, books, deepen your story, entertainment, fiction, Fix and Finish With Confidence, having ideas, how to write a book, how to write a novel, inspirational fiction, music for writing, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, publishing, romance, romance fiction, romance novel, Roz Morris, The Undercover Soundtrack, thompson, undercover soundtrack, writing, writing a novel - Nail Your Novel, writing life, writing routine, writing to music
+adrienne, Adrienne Thompson, authors, books, deepen your story, entertainment, fiction, Fix and Finish With Confidence, having ideas, how to write a book, how to write a novel, inspirational fiction, music for writing, My Memories of a Future Life, publishing, romance, romance fiction, romance novel, Roz Morris, The Undercover Soundtrack, thompson, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing routine, writing to music

 As you saw last week, I’m plotting The Mountains Novel on cards.
 I know the big picture – how it begins, where the characters can go and what the final note is.
 I’m now shuffling the events to get the strongest order and viewing the results with a critical eye.

 Here’s what I’m looking for.

 Is a story beat missing?
 Should a character react to an event?
 Is there a consequence I should cover?

 Am I forcing a character to do something to suit the plot instead of what comes naturally to them?
 Is anyone behaving for the plot’s convenience, instead of the truth of the story?
 For instance, is someone doing something dumb so that the plot can advance?